csxuwu/csxuwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am working towards a Ph.D. degree in Computer Vision Insitute, SZU, under the supervision of Prof. [Zhihui Lai](https://scholar.google.com/citations?hl=zh-CN&user=CkK6ULsAAAAJ).
-I have published several papers in journals/conferences, including Chinese Journal of Computers, Chinese Journal of Electronics, IEEE Transactions on Emerging Topics in Computational Intelligence, etc..
-I serve as a reviewer of journals, e.g., IEEE Transactions on Emerging Topics in Computational Intelligence, International Journal of Machine Learning and Cybernetics, and IEEE/CAA Journal of Automatica Sinica.
+I have published several papers in journals/conferences, including the Chinese Journal of Computers, the Chinese Journal of Electronics, IEEE Transactions on Emerging Topics in Computational Intelligence, etc. I serve as a reviewer of journals, e.g., IEEE Transactions on Emerging Topics in Computational Intelligence, International Journal of Machine Learning and Cybernetics, and IEEE/CAA Journal of Automatica Sinica.
-My research interests include contrastive learning, image processing, low-light image enhancment, low-light image semantic segmantation.
+My research interests include contrastive learning, image processing (low-light image enhancement, medical image enhancement), and low-light image semantic segmentation.
 My curriculum vitae can be found at [here](./CV_wuxu.pdf).

 # 🔥 News
 - *2023.10*: &nbsp; Excellent PhD Funding (**Rate<5%**)
 - *2023.08*: &nbsp; One paper is accepted to the TETCI.
 - *2023.04*: &nbsp; One paper is accepted to the IJCNN 2023.
-- *2023.02*: &nbsp;🎉🎉 Invited as a visiting student for University of Alberta.
+- *2023.02*: &nbsp;🎉🎉 Invited as a visiting student for the University of Alberta.
 - *2022.12*: &nbsp; One paper is submmitted to the IJCAI2023.
 - *2022.12*: &nbsp;🎉🎉 2nd Prize, Award on China Post-Graduate Mathematic Contest in Modeling.
 - *2021.11*: &nbsp; Excellent PhD Funding (**Rate<5%**)